caltechads/django-ldaporm/doc/source/overview/installation.rst

 -------------------------

 Configure your LDAP servers via the ``LDAP_SERVERS`` setting in your Django settings.
-See :doc:`/overview/configuration` for more information and other configuration options.
+For complete configuration options, see the :doc:`configuration guide <configuration>`.

 .. code-block:: python